lvchengh92/lvtest/readme.txt

 Git tracks changes of files.

-Creating a new branch-dev is quick.
+Creating a new branch-bug-dev is quick.